Disentangled and Self-Explainable Node Representation Learning: Our Proposed Framework:

-\paragraph{Comprehensibility.} Comprehensibility measures how closely the identified topological explanations align with ground-truth clusters, which are crucial in the evolution of numerous complex real-world systems, i.e. community modules \cite{girvan2002community, hric2014community}.
-We evaluate comprehensibility by treating edges in explanation masks $\{\mathbf{M}^{(d)}\}_{d=1,\dots,K}$ as retrieved items from a query, and measuring their overlap with the edges in the ground-truth communities using precision, recall, and $F_1$-score.
-Let {$\mathcal{C}(\mathcal{E}) = \{\mathcal{C}^{(1)},\dots,\mathcal{C}^{(m)} \}$} denotes the set of truthful link communities of the input graph\footnote{ Synthetic graphs can be constructed with ground-truth relevant sub-structures (like \textsc{BA-Shapes}~\cite{ying2019gnnexplainer} or SBM graphs).
-In real-world graphs, it is usually reasonable to assume that the community structure~\cite{fortunato2010community} can serve as ground-truth.}.
-Associated to partition $\mathcal{C}^{(i)}$, we define ground-truth edge masks $\mathbf{C}^{(i)} \in \{0,1\}^{V\times V}$ with binary entries $C^{(i)}_{uv} = [(u,v) \in \mathcal{C}_i]$. \textit{Comprehensibility} score is given by the maximum $F_1$-score across ground-truth index:
+\paragraph{Topological Alignment.} This metric measures how well the explanations of embedding dimensions align with human-interpretable graph structures.
+Given their importance in the organization of complex real-world systems~\citep{girvan2002community, hric2014community}, community modules (or clusters) are often the most intuitive units for understanding a graph.
+We evaluate topological alignment by handling edges in explanation masks $\{\mathbf{M}^{(d)}\}_{d=1,\dots,K}$ as retrieved items from a query, and measuring their overlap with the edges in the ground-truth communities using precision, recall, and $F_1$-score.
+While this metric captures one aspect of human-comprehensibility, it does not exhaust the space of interpretable structures, such as motifs, roles, or domain-specific patterns.
+For example, in biological networks, structures like protein complexes or regulatory circuits are often considered as more interpretable.
+In social networks, roles like hubs, bridges, or peripheral nodes may give better explanations than just communities.
+Future work could incorporate alternative structural annotations to evaluate broader forms of topological alignment. \\ Let {$\mathcal{C}(\mathcal{E}) = \{\mathcal{C}^{(1)},\dots,\mathcal{C}^{(m)} \}$} denotes the set of truthful link communities of the input graph\footnote{ Synthetic graphs can be constructed with ground-truth relevant sub-structures (like \textsc{BA-Shapes}~\citep{ying2019gnnexplainer} or SBM graphs).
+In real-world graphs, it is usually reasonable to assume that the community structure~\citep{fortunato2010community} can serve as ground-truth.}.
+Associated to partition $\mathcal{C}^{(i)}$, we define ground-truth edge masks $\mathbf{C}^{(i)} \in \{0,1\}^{V\times V}$ with binary entries $C^{(i)}_{uv} = \mathbb{1}[(u,v) \in \mathcal{C}^{(i)}]$.
+For a given mask $\mathbf{M}^{(d)}$, \textit{topological alignment} score is given by the maximum edge overlap (as $F_1$-score) of the explanation substructure computed across community structures in $\mathcal{C}(\mathcal{E})$, quantifying how closely the explanation match human-understandable ground-truth: